 A CLG's reporting obligations under the Corporations Act depend on what category (tier) it falls into.
 This is determined by the size of the company's annual (or consolidated) revenue and whether it is endorsed as a Deductible Gift Recipient (DGR) for tax purposes.

-For information, go to our webpage on Deductible Gift Recipient status.
+For more information, see our webpage on Deductible Gift Recipient status.